-As the sunny weather approaches, the shorts and flip-flops come out of our closets, and diet season stops us from eating the usual Korean snacks that take up a lot of room in our kitchen.
-How can you stop yourself from eating them when they are so easily available?
+The shorts and flip-flops come out of our closets as the sunny weather approaches.
+The diet season stops us from eating the usual sweet and salty Korean snacks that take up a lot of room in our kitchen.
+How can you stop eating them when they are so readily available?
 Well, you don’t—at least not all of them.

-Korean gastronomy actually has a wide variety of food types, and there are many delicious and healthy snacks to have during your diet.
+Korean food has a wide variety of food types, and there are many delicious and healthy Korean snacks to have during your diet.
 In fact, if consumed in moderation and correctly, they could benefit your diet results.

-Here is a list of 8 healthy Korean snacks to not ruin your diet:
+Here is a list of 10 best healthy Korean snacks to not ruin your diet:

 Kim Nori (Crispy Seaweed)